 Drawing on his own solutions as well as ideas from some of the world's most distinguished social scientists, he shows us how to save capitalism from itself - and free ourselves from the intellectual baggage of the 20th century.

 Global finance is a system that works for the few and against the many.

 We need finance – but when finance grows too big it becomes a curse.
 Far from being the geese that lay the golden eggs, Wall Street and the City of London have become cuckoos in the nest.

 Nicholas Shaxson revealed the dark heart of tax havens long before the Panama and Paradise Papers.
-Here, he issues a new warning, telling the astonishing story of how finance established a stranglehold on society.
-How were tax havens born?
-Why did Swiss banks first become secret?
-What’s competitive about allowing big companies like Apple and Amazon to avoid paying tax?
+Now he’s issuing a new warning, telling the explosive story of how finance established a stranglehold on society and pointing us towards a way out.

-For a decade much of the world has been haunted by the spectre of the Great Financial Crisis that became public in September 2008 with the collapse of Lehman brothers.
-As its appalling scope and scale was revealed, the financial institutions that had stood at the heart of the West's triumph since the end of the Cold War, seemed - through greed, malice and incompetence - to be about to bring the entire Western system to its knees.
+In September 2008 the Great Financial Crisis, triggered by the collapse of Lehman brothers, shook the world.
+A decade later its spectre still haunts us.
+As the appalling scope and scale of the crash was revealed, the financial institutions that had symbolised the West's triumph since the end of the Cold War, seemed - through greed, malice and incompetence - to be about to bring the entire system to its knees.